How to add a vintage touch to your kitchen

 Tiling is a must for recreating this style.
 Choose a striking design that takes influence from the psychedelic designs of the time, with shades of cream, yellow and brown or, for a modern interpretation, in monochrome black and white.
 These look best when used minimally, ideally as a statement wall behind the main preparation and cooking area, such as around the oven and hob.

 As with most vintage designs, range cookers are best suited to a 1970s themed kitchen, ideally in a shade of cream or soft yellow.
 Lighting design was just as bold as everything else in the era, so choose low hanging dome shades, placed over the centre of the room.

 Accessories are the best avenue for adding the final retro touch to the room.
 Bright and colourful storage jars and crockery are great additions, whilst glass accessories such as a cafetière, teapot and pots and pans are on trend.

 Vintage touches across the kitchen, whether through the units and worktops, or accessories and appliances, can make the room feel warm and welcoming.
 Kitchen design from the 1920s, 1950s and 1970s are still iconic today, and can be easily achieved using modern amenities and products, creating the perfect vintage kitchen – without the old-fashioned hassle!

-Browse our full range of kitchens to get inspired and, if you need a little extra help from the experts, get in touch to book a free consultation with one of our kitchen designers!
+Browse our full range of kitchens to get inspired and, if you need a little extra help from the experts, get in touch to book your free consultation with one of our kitchen designers!